huggingface/blog/leaderboard-arabic.md

 ##  Acknowledgements

-We extend our gratitude to all contributors, partners, and sponsors, particularly the Technology Innovation Institute and HuggingFace for their substantial support in this project.
+We extend our gratitude to all contributors, partners, and sponsors, particularly the Technology Innovation Institute and Hugging Face for their substantial support in this project.
 TII has provided generously the essential computational resources, in line with their commitment to supporting community-driven projects and advancing open science within the Arabic NLP field, whereas Hugging Face has assisted with the integration and customization of their new evaluation framework and leaderboard template.

 We would also like to express our thanks to Upstage for their work on the Open Ko-LLM Leaderboard, which served as a valuable reference and source of inspiration for our own efforts.
 Their pioneering contributions have been instrumental in guiding our approach to developing a comprehensive and inclusive Arabic LLM leaderboard.